LydByDissing/stroem/docs/source/speaker/parts/driver.rst

 *****************

 .. sidebar:: Parts information
-  :subtitle: See the below table for a short naming and ID information of this part.
+  :subtitle: See the below for a quick overview of the naming and ID information of this part.

   | **Part name**: *Driver; SB65WBAC25-4*
   | **Parts ID**: 7SQ7QH